 Slavery, servitude, forced labour and human trafficking (modern slavery) are issues of increasing global concern, affecting all sectors, regions and economies.
-Modern slavery is fundamentally unacceptable within our business and supply chains and is an important element in our overall approach to business and human rights.
+Modern slavery is fundamentally unacceptable within MA business and supply chains and is an important element in our overall approach to business and human rights.

 Our Supply Chains